hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 In the figure above, the enclave endorsement validation is illustrated with step 11 - 13.

 ## TEE Platform Support
-***TODO***

-Currently, our FPC Runtime and the SDK focuses on [Intel&reg; SGX SDK](https://github.com/intel/linux-sgx).
+Currently, the FPC Runtime and the SDK focuses on [Intel&reg; SGX SDK](https://github.com/intel/linux-sgx).
 However, components such as the FPC Registry are already designed to support attestations by other TEE platforms as they mature and gain remote attestation capabilities.
-Also, other components such as the Go part of the FPC Shim don't have an Intel&reg; SGX depency and can easily be reused.
+Also, other components such as the Go part of the FPC chaincode package don't have an Intel&reg; SGX depency.
+Hence, they can easily be reused.
 We plan to explore other TEE platforms such as AMD SEV in the future.

 ## Fabric Touchpoints